Skip to content

 This will:

-1. Connect to the database using the configured options.
+1. Connect to the database using your config.

-3. If differences are found, generate a timestamped migration class with the appropriate up() and down() methods.
+3. If differences are found, generate a timestamped migration file.

-If the schema is already in sync, it prints "No schema changes" and exits.
+4. If the schema is already in sync, print "No schema changes" and exit.

 typescript